What Happens if You Don’t Have Health Insurance?

 blueCheck icon

-Without insurance, you'll pay full hospital rates, creating medical debt that forces cuts to food, housing and essential spending.
+Without insurance, you'll pay full hospital rates, creating medical debt that forces many people to cut spending on food, housing and other essentials.

 blueCheck icon

-Hospitals must treat emergencies, but can refuse non-emergency care.
+Hospitals must treat emergencies under federal law, but they can refuse non-emergency care.
 You'll need charity programs or payment plans to manage bills.

 blueCheck icon

-While there's currently no federal tax penalty for being uninsured, five states and the District of Columbia have their own mandates.
+While there's no federal tax penalty for being uninsured, five states and Washington, D.C., have their own mandates with financial penalties.

 blueCheck icon